Mrxu123/learngit/readme.txt

 Creating a new branch is quick.
 Creating a new branch again.
 Creating a new branch is quick and simple.
-Branch charge add branch dev1.
+Branch charge add branch dev.
+Creat a branch to fix bug on dev branch.